bxparks/rpn83p/README.md

 RPN calculator app for the TI-83 Plus and TI-84 Plus inspired by the HP-42S.

 RPN83P is an [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation)
-calculator app for the [TI-83 Plus](https://en.wikipedia.org/wiki/TI-83_series)
+calculator app for the [TI-83 Plus series](https://en.wikipedia.org/wiki/TI-83_series) and the [TI-84 Plus series](https://en.wikipedia.org/wiki/TI-84_Plus_series) calculators.
-(including the Silver Edition) and the [TI-84 Plus](https://en.wikipedia.org/wiki/TI-84_Plus_series) (including the Silver Edition).
 The app is inspired mostly by the [HP-42S](https://en.wikipedia.org/wiki/HP-42S) calculator, with some significant features from the [HP-12C](https://en.wikipedia.org/wiki/HP-12C) and the [HP-16C](https://en.wikipedia.org/wiki/HP-16C).

 The RPN83P is a flash application written in Z80 assembly language that consumes 3 pages (48 kiB) of flash memory.
 Since it is stored in flash, it is preserved